Italian vs Spanish: Which Language Should You Learn?

 The rhythm and melody of the languages feel different too.
 Italian tends to have a more musical quality with clear syllable separation.
 Spanish flows differently, with certain consonants softening or disappearing in casual speech, especially in some Latin American dialects.

-Vocabulary overlap and differences
+## Vocabulary overlap and differences between Italian and Spanish

 The vocabulary similarity is real, but it comes with traps.
 These are called false friends, words that look or sound similar but mean different things.
 "Embarazada" in Spanish means pregnant, not embarrassed.
 "Burro" means butter in Italian but donkey in Spanish.